Calltable serialization scheme

 - the variant discriminator will be2

-Again, as with fields in Serializing enums
+Again, as with fields in Serializing tagged-unions

 Next we need to assign field serialization indices